 (Top; Fusion 360 photorealistic rendering.
 Bottom; Solidworks photorealistic rendering)

 Sticking to the same pattern here, Fusion 360 and Solidworks are both capable of running simulations.
-So here is where I need to mention that some of Fusion 360’s capabilities are available for “cloud credits.”
+So it’s here where I must talk about the “cloud coins.”
+Some of Fusion 360’s capabilities are available only via cloud credits.
 Most of Fusion 360’s more advanced functions require cloud credits.

 That being said, scroll down below to check out the “CAD in the Cloud” section.
 I’ll run down a few details about the cloud credit services and their costs.

 Winner: Solidworks (This is a definitive win for Solidworks)

 For a real electronic invention to work, they need to be wired with electricity and circuit boards.
 Believe it or not, Solidworks can do that.
 What CAN’T Solidworks do?
 I guess the only better thing would be to reach into your monitor and pull out the invention.